khaldevmedia/arabic-datetime/README.md

 _Version_: 0.1.2

-_Description_: A python installable package that helps you output dates in Arabic as strings with a formatting that is specific to each Arab county.
+_Description_: A Python installable package that helps you output dates in Arabic as strings, with formatting specific to each Arab country.

 ## Using The Package for Date Formatting

-This Python package is designed to simplify Arabic date formating in your project by providing easy-to-use date formatting features.
+This Python package is designed to simplify Arabic date formatting in your project by providing easy-to-use date formatting functions.
-For example it can be used to simplify your backend operations.
-Instead of installing a full internationalization package in your backend, you can use this package to display Arabic dates formatted according to local settings wheather the reponse content type is HTML or json.
-It's lightweight, efficient, and easy to integrate into your existing project.
-By using this package, you can keep your backend lean and focused, while still delivering a localized user experience.
+For example, it can be used to simplify your backend operations.
+Instead of installing a full internationalisation package in your backend, you can use this package to display Arabic dates formatted according to local settings, whether the response content type is HTML or Json.
+It's lightweight, efficient and easy to integrate into your existing project.
+By using this package, you can keep your backend lean and focused, while still providing a localised user experience.

 ## Month names in Arabic